Gemma Hussey: TD and Minister

 The book of her cabinet diaries, At the Cutting Edge, published in 1990, was hailed as the most thorough and realistic account of life inside the cabinet in Ireland.
 She retired from politics at the 1989 general election.

+Outside of the Oirechtas

 In 1990, she was sharply criticised within her party for suggesting that she might support the Labour Party presidential candidate, Mary Robinson, a feminist, over the official Fine Gael candidate Austin Currie.
 Mary Robinson went on to become Ireland's first female President.

-An enthusiastic Europhile, Hussey spends a lot of her time now promoting the advancement of women in politics around the European Union.
+An enthusiastic Europhile, Hussey spent a lot of her time promoting the advancement of women in politics around the European Union.

-In the lead-up to the 1997 presidential election, Hussey was mentioned as a possible Fine Gael candidate, and was predicted to do well across Dublin and in her native Wicklow constituency and among supporters of Fine Gael and of the Progressive Democrats.
-In the event the party nomination went to Mary Banotti, who lost heavily to Mary McAleese in the election.
+In the lead-up to the 1997 presidential election, Hussey was mentioned as a possible Fine Gael candidate and was predicted to do well across Dublin and in her native Wicklow constituency and among supporters of Fine Gael and of the Progressive Democrats.
+In the event the party nomination went to Mary Banotti, who lost to Mary McAleese in the election.

+In 2015, during the public debates held before the 2015 referendum on Marriage Equality in Ireland, Hussey called for a yes vote, and also for the legislation of abortion.

+Hussey died following a short illness on 26 November 2024, at the age of 86.